 This interpretive trail provides food for butterflies, moths and skippers (collectively known as Lepidoptera) during both the caterpillar and adult stages.

 Most adult Lepidoptera are generalists that drink nectar from a variety of flowers, but many caterpillars can survive only by feeding on specific types of plants.
-As development continues to threaten local biodiversity, this trail provides the plants necessary to support nearly 20 species of caterpillars, an essential part of the food web.
+As development continues to threaten local biodiversity, this trail provides the plants necessary to support 23 species of caterpillars, an essential part of the food web.

 Click here for a list of the 20 Most Valuable Woody and Perennial Native Plant Genera in Terms of Supporting Biodiversity in the Mid-Atlantic Region courtesy of Dr. Doug Tallamy.